sanozie/hacklist-app/README.md

 ## Learn More

-To learn more about DIYHacks, feel free to shoot me an email!
+To learn more about Hacklist, feel free to shoot me an email!